axel-springer-kugawana/iwb_serenity/docs/css/components/buttons.md

 ::: warning
 * `<a>` don’t support the disabled attribute, so you must add the `.button-disabled` class to make it visually appear disabled.
 * Disabled buttons link should include the `aria-disabled="true"` attribute to indicate the state of the element to accessibility devices.
-Eventually a `tabindex=-'1'`could be add.
+Eventually a `tabindex="-1"`could be added.
 :::

 <a href="" class="button button--primary button-disabled" aria-disabled="true" tabindex="-1" role="button">